andrew/ultimate-awesome/README.md

 - [awesome-ml4tpp](https://github.com/Thinklab-SJTU/awesome-ml4tpp) - Awesome machine learning for temporal point processes papers.
 - [awesomesource](https://github.com/trevor-atlas/awesomesource) - A list of awesome open-source code and where to find it.
 - [awesome-liquid](https://github.com/valerio-vaccaro/awesome-liquid) - An awesome list of resources on Liquid sidechain.
+- [awesome-body-language](https://github.com/wentaoL86/awesome-body-language) - This repo is used for recording and tracking some Multi-modal Body Language researchs，In this work, we present the first detailed survey on Multi-modal Body Language research.
+We survey the research in 2 directions: Recognition and Generation；and 4 parts: Cued Speech, Co-speech, Sign Language, Talking Head.
 - [Awesome-VideoLLM-Papers](https://github.com/yyyujintang/Awesome-VideoLLM-Papers) - This repository compiles a list of papers related to Video LLM.
 - [awesome-reinforcement-learning-in-nlp](https://github.com/zhjohnchan/awesome-reinforcement-learning-in-nlp) - A curated list of reinforcement learning in NLP. :-).
 - [awesome-gwent](https://github.com/zhouzi/awesome-gwent) - Awesome resources for GWENT®: The Witcher Card Game.